 Stars: Aakash, Barsha Priyadarshini, Mou Saha, Anuradha Ray, Bodhisattwa Majumdar, Subhasish Mukhopadhyay

 Achena Prem is a 2011 Bengali movie coordinated by Swapan Saha and created under the pennant of Maa Kali Films.
-The film is an informal change of hit Kannada motion picture Mussanjemaatu.
+The film is an informal change from the hit Kannada motion picture Mussanjemaatu.
 Surprisingly the way that it is a revamp of the Kannada motion picture has not been specified either on the Achena Prem’s official site or in different surveys/articles on the internet Kannada melodies from the first have been likewise held in the motion picture.
-The melody “Kar Mone te ki Swopno Thake” is the Bengali rendition of Kannada tune “Enagali Munde Saagu Nee” and “Tomake Bhebe Mon” is the Bengali adaptation of Kannada tune “Ninna Nodalento”.
+The melody “Kar Mone te ki Swopno Thake” is the Bengali rendition of the Kannada tune “Enagali Munde Saagu Nee” and “Tomake Bhebe Mon” is the Bengali adaptation of the Kannada tune “Ninna Nodalento”.